Willmo3/will_zip/README.md

 Now, the encoding/decoding specific operations on the leaf node are contained within "visit_fn".
 This is far more extensible than copying and pasting a bunch of the same code!

+## Update: 3/14/2024

+Willzip now tracks additional metadata about the size of its fields, reducing them to their minimum necessary size during encoding!

 ## Future Steps

  - Make BitSequence use  an interator
  - Allow piping from stdin/out
- - Resize serialized frequency tree to minimum required size